oracle-livelabs/oci/oci-stack-monitoring-fundamentals/enterprise-summary/enterprise-summary.md

 	Stack Monitoring has leveraged Oracle's years of experience to provide a curated set of out-of-the-box charts and tables to highlight helpful metrics that include load, response, utilization, and errors within each respective tier of an application stack.

-	Understanding that each organization and user is unique, and monitoring is a dynamic activity, Enterprise Summary charts, tables, and tier names are customizable to meet the individual needs of the user at any given time.
+	Understanding that each organization and user is unique, and monitoring is a dynamic activity the Enterprise Summary charts, tables, and tier names are customizable to meet the individual needs of the user at any given time.

 	Investigating health and performance issues are easy using the interactive features of the Enterprise Summary.
-You can easily swap out any performance charts or tables with another.
+You can easily swap out any performance charts with a tables.
 This enables you the capability to quickly and easily view necessary metrics when troubleshooting issues.
 Using the Enterprise Summary, you can review and correlate the performance of the JVM's heap utilization with any other WebLogic metric.
-From within the **WebLogic Server** tier, locate the chart **CPU and Memory Utilization**.
+From within the **App Server** tier, locate the chart **CPU and Memory Utilization**.
 Begin by clicking the pencil icon in the top right of the chart to invoke the slide-out.
 With the slide-out loaded, enable the **Advanced** features.
 Under the **X-Axis** replace Memory Utilization with **JVM Memory Utilization** and add a dimension name of **Type**, and dimension value of **Heap**.
 Finally, select **Apply** in the lower left of the slide-out.

  	![WebLogic server tier, updating the X-axis of the scatter-plot to show JVM heap utilization](images/5-1-ent-sum.png " ")

-	You can now see all the JVM Heap Memory utilization values across all monitored resources.
+	You can now see the JVM Heap Memory utilization values across all monitored resources.
 Using the data provided in the chart we can now correlate the performance of the WebLogic server's heap utilization with the WebLogic server's CPU performance.

  	![WebLogic server tier, CPU and Memory Utilization chart highlighting the dimension of heap](images/5-2-ent-sum.png " ")

-	If you update or replace what chart or table is displayed on the Enterprise Summary, you can save your changes permanently as your default.
+	If you update or replace charts or tables on the Enterprise Summary, you can save your changes permanently as your default.
 This can be especially helpful if you need to troubleshoot several different resource types and metrics while investigating an incident.

 	Saving the configuration allows you to leave the Enterprise Summary and return later to the page with your updated view intact.
 Once you complete your investigation, simply click **Restore default** to return the Enterprise Summary to the out-of-the-box configuration.